wangvsa/io-traces/README.md

           One interesting thing is that if running with **mpirun** (instead of ibrun), ROMIO can not detect the underlying filesystem as LUSTRE (still NFS).
 And other hints such as `cb_nodes` and `striping factor` seem to have no effect.
           No collective I/O is used.
 Check the [report](./reports/lammps_lj_stripe_count4_mpirun.html) using mpirun here.

+  * Update on this: The Intel MPI library uses ROMIO, but configures the file-system specific drivers a bit differently.
+MPICH selects which file system drivers to support at **compile-time** with the –with-file-system configure flag.
+These selected drivers are compiled directly into the MPICH library.
+Intel-MPI builds its file-system drivers as loadable modules, and relies on two environment variables to enable and select the drivers.

+    Example: mpiexec -env I_MPI_EXTRA_FILESYSTEM on -env I_MPI_EXTRA_FILESYSTEM_LIST lustre -n 2 ./test